Nghe-Thi-Thanh-Tam/squid-game/README.md

 - Bots playing with player(10+, but most of them will lose the game)

 **Secondary Feature(nice-to-have):**
-- Boosting items:

-          Speed up and slow down drink

-          Make the catcher froze for a certain of time

-          One-time protecting shield

 - SFX (Game start, Game-over, Win,...)
 - Due to licensing fee, I won't get "Fly me to the moon in the game"